‘Tis the season for cooking, baking, laughing, singing, and, of course, shopping. After all, what is the holiday season for if not the joy of giving?

-Charity-specific products are those developed by a designer or retailer with a significant portion – often 100% – of the proceeds going to charity.
-They’re usually special-edition or specially manufactured products. and sometimes, you have to do some digging to find them.
+Charity-specific products are those developed by a designer or retailer with a significant portion of the proceeds going to charity.
+They’re usually special-edition or specially manufactured products, and sometimes, you have to do some digging to find them.

 Search online using a retailer’s or product’s name followed by the phrase “100% donated.”
 Or check the news page for your favorite charity since the charities themselves often announce such partnerships.

-An example of ubiquitous charity-specific products is the Red collection.
-Red partner retailers like Apple, Johnson & Johnson, Starbucks, and Amazon have exclusive red-colored versions of their products, including things like clothing, notebooks, reading lamps, coffee, and technology.
-When you purchase Red goods, a full 100% of the proceeds go to the Global Fund to fight AIDS, tuberculosis, and malaria.
+A well-known example of charity-specific products is the (RED) collection.
+Its partner retailers like Apple, Beats, and Starbucks, have exclusive red-colored versions of their products, such as clothing, notebooks, reading lamps, coffee, and technology.
+Whenever you purchase (RED) goods, it triggers a donation to the Global Fund to fight AIDS, tuberculosis, and malaria.

-Red isn’t the only company promising 100% proceeds donations on specific goods.
-Lush makes a touchably soft body lotion called Charity Pot.
-With every purchase of Charity Pot, Lush donates 100% of the price to small organizations working for animal protection, human rights, and environmental justice.
+Some companies donate 100% of their proceeds from sales of specific goods.
+For instance, Lush makes a touchably soft body lotion called Charity Pot.
+With every purchase of Charity Pot, Lush donates 100% of the price to small grassroots organizations.

 Food company Newman’s Own also gives 100% of the profits from all its products — including sauces, candies, cookies, coffee, and the famous salad dressing that started it all — to various educational and charitable organizations.